Statistical Models for Repeated Categorical Ratings: The R Package rater: Data formats

 There are several different formats in which categorical rating data can be expressed.
-We make a distinction between \emph{complete} and \emph{incomplete} data.
-Complete data have each item rated at least once by each rater.
-Incomplete data contain information on some items that were not rated by every rater; stated alternatively, there is at least one rater who does not rate every item.
+We make a distinction between \emph{balanced} and \emph{unbalanced} data.
+Balanced data have each item rated at least once by each rater.
+Unbalanced data contain information on some items that were not rated by every rater; stated alternatively, there is at least one rater who does not rate every item.

-\autoref{tab:data-formats-complete} and \autoref{tab:data-formats-incomplete} illustrate three different formats for categorical rating data.
+\autoref{tab:data-formats-balanced} and \autoref{tab:data-formats-unbalanced} illustrate three different formats for categorical rating data.
 Format~(a) has one row per item-rater rating episode.
 It requires variables (data fields) to identify the item, the rater and the rating.
 This presentation of data is often referred to as the `long' format.
 It is possible for a rater to rate a given item multiple times; each such rating would have its own row in this format.
-Format~(b) has one row per item, and one column per rater, with entries in the data matrix capturing the rating.
+Format~(b) has one row per item, and one column per rater, with each cell being a single rating.
 Format~(c) aggregates rows (items) that have identical rating patterns and records a frequency tally.
 Formats~(b) and~(c) are examples of `wide' formats.
 They only make sense for data where each rater rates each item at most once.

-Note that the long format will never require missing entries for any of the variables, whereas the wide formats require the use of a missing value indicator unless they represent data generated by a complete design, see \autoref{tab:data-formats-incomplete}.
+Note that the long format will never require any structural missing values for any of the variables, whereas the wide formats require the use of a missing value indicator unless they represent data generated by a balanced design, see \autoref{tab:data-formats-unbalanced}.
 One benefit of the grouped format is that it allows a more computationally efficient implementation of the likelihood function.
-See \autoref{sec:implementation} for details about how this is implemented in \pkg{rater}.
+See \hyperlink{sec:implementation}{Section 5} for details about how this is implemented in \CRANpkg{rater}.